Load shared library into MATLAB

 Data Types: char

 Specify optional comma-separated pairs of Name,Value arguments.
 Name is the argument name and Value is the corresponding value.
 Name must appear inside single quotes (' ').
 You can specify several name and value pair arguments in any order as Name1,Value1,...,NameN,ValueN.Example:

 Header file, specified as the comma-separated pair consisting of 'addheader' and a string.
 Specify the file name without a file extension.

 Each file specified by addheader must have a corresponding #include statement in the base header file.
-Use addheader to load only the functions defined in the header file that you want to use in MATLAB.
+To load only the functions defined in the header file that you want to use in MATLAB, use addheader.

 MATLAB does not verify the existence of header files and ignores any that are not needed.

 Alternative name for library, specified as the comma-separated pair consisting of 'alias' and a string.
 Associates the specified name with the library.
 All subsequent calls to MATLAB functions that reference this library must use this alias until the library is unloaded.

 more search path for subordinate header files—header files within header files, specified as the comma-separated pair consisting of 'includepath' and a string.

 Prototype file, specified as the comma-separated pair consisting of 'mfilename' and a string.
 Generates a prototype file in the current folder.
 The prototype file name must be different from the library name.
 Use this file in place of a header file when loading the library.